qwuzer/-/README.md

 - `Table()`: Default constructor.

-- `Table(const Position& pos)`: Construct a table at the given position.
+- `Table(const Position& pos, const string& itemStr)`: Construct a table at the given position.

 - `void setPosition(const Position& pos)`: Set the position of the table.

-- `void setItems(const std::string& itemStr)`: Update the items on the table.
+- `void setItems(const string& itemStr)`: Update the items on the table.

 - `Position getPosition() const`: Retrieve the table's position.